Rules for the Use of Boats at UW FHL

 When the rowboats are temporarily tied to a dock (like the dinghy dock in town), “ship” the oars: take them out of the oarlocks and lay them in the boat.
 Unshipped oars can break by bumping into the dock or being smacked by another boat.
 You may leave the lifejackets in the boat while you walk around town.

-12. If you are taking a rowboat out after sunset, be sure to take along your personal flashlight or headlamp that can be turned on to show your position to an approaching boat in sufficient time to prevent a collision.
+12. If you will have a rowboat out after sunset, be sure to take along your personal flashlight or headlamp that can be turned on to show your position to an approaching boat in sufficient time to prevent a collision.
 This is a Coast Guard rule, and you are personally subject to Coast Guard fines.

 13. Remember that fishing is restricted in the UW Marine Preserve.
 See Preserve boundaries on the map in the sign-out shed and consult Washington State fishing regulations (a license is required to fish, and can be obtained in town at King’s Marine).